KwonNayeon/healthy-toronto-agent/README.md

 ## Inspiration

-Inspired by Aurora Li and Cole Bowden at AI Meetup Toronto by AICamp (May 2025).
+Inspired by **Aurora Li** and **Cole Bowden** at AI Meetup Toronto by **AICamp** (May 2025).

+---

+🗂️ Dataset constructed manually using publicly available restaurant information (e.g., address, category, dietary options).
+No copyrighted content used.
+If you believe any information should not be included, please open an issue and it will be promptly reviewed or removed.